ricardoscr/ricardoscr.github.io/_portfolio/exploratory-analysis.md

 ## Analysis and Modeling of Breast Cancer Data

 This first analysis uses a dataset containing information about breast cancer.
 The idea is to perform an exploratory analysis of the information contained in the dataset, figuring out ways of making the dataset tidier.
-The ultimate objective is to, in the end, build and compare models to predict if a given tumor is benign or malignant (breast cancer) using the information available on this dataset.
-Some functions created for this purpose are included in the appendix.
+The ultimate objective is to build and compare models to predict if a given tumor is benign or malignant (breast cancer).

 The analysis show that, with a Random Forest model, we can predict if a given tumor is malignant with 97.86% of Accuracy.
 This result is 1.96% higher than the Accuracy of 95.90% reported in the UCI Machine Learning as the highest for this dataset.
 We also conclude that the most important information for this prediction is the ‘uniformity of the cell size’.